 2. Pulau Aur

 Though it has not been more than a stopover point for local fishermen for many years, the island is now a popular tourist attraction, notably thanks to its offshore pools, coral lagoons and pristine beaches.

-Best Time To Visit Pulau Aur
+How To Get To Pulau Aur

 3. Pulau Besar

+Pristine beaches and nice resorts, along with splendid coral reefs and sea creatures for your snorkelling hours are found on this beautiful island.
 The latter is the most popular activity on this island, along with some diving trips to the surrounding islands.

 4. Pulau Pemanggil

 Pulau Pemanggil lies 45 kilometres away from Mersing jetty, requiring 4 to 5 hours boat journey to reach its shore.